 I am interested in how the creative industry operates, seeking out stories from behind the scenes.
 I also write a column on politics and access in the art world.
 More generally, I cover issues relating to gender and sexuality; identity and diaspora; mental health and the internet.

 I've chaired panel discussions and in-conversations with artists all over the world, for the likes of The Photographer's Gallery in London, Expo Chicago and Brussels Art Week.
-I have contributed to publications including The Guardian, Dazed & Confused, magCulture, Eye on Design, Real Review and Time Out.
-I presented an exhibition at the ICA in London in 2015, as part of the fig-2 programme, and have lectured at the London College of Fashion.
+I have contributed to publications including The Guardian, Dazed, The Face, Eye on Design, Real Review, i-D, It's Nice That and Time Out.
+I presented an exhibition at the ICA in London in 2015, as part of the fig-2 programme.
+I have lectured at the London College of Fashion and led workshops at the Royal College of Art.

 I was nominated for Culture Journalist of the Year at the Words by Women Awards and was an Art Night Open judge, both in 2019.
 I'm also the co-creator of Scenic Views, a magazine of overlooked interiors, with the photographer Lorena Lohr.
 From hotel lounges to suburban driveways, it focuses on the places that often go unnoticed.
 I have a degree in English from the University of Cambridge.